ScriptIQ is both a ChartIQ module and a scripting language that enable you to create custom indicators (studies) and plot them on the chart.

 - ScriptIQ currently runs on all browsers that support ECMAScript 6 (ES6).
 Internet Explorer 11 and previous versions of IE are not supported.

-- ScriptIQ requires the following (in addition to the standard library files):
+- ScriptIQ requires the following folder of files (in addition to the standard library files):

 ScriptIQ includes two web components that create a basic development environment for scripting: